elbarroca/TBW2024-Hack/README.md

 ## 🌍 **Vision**

 Mentora is committed to:
-- **Lowering platform fees** for creators and learners unlike traditional platforms like Cousera , Udemy , etc.
+- **Lowering platform fees** for creators and learners, unlike traditional platforms like Coursera, Udemy, etc.
 - Delivering **engaging, gamified education** experiences.
 - Becoming the **ultimate platform to learn Web3**, with a focus on beginners, before scaling to broader audiences.